kuopinghsu/srv32/README.md

 The performance is 1.821 DMIPS/MHz and 2.681 Coremark/MHz.
 This is not a RISC-V core available for production

-> Notes: RV32M support has been added.
+> RV32M support has been added.
+> Add complinace test.

 ## Building toolchains